-• E.g., if we don't define what it means for someone to "get sick", we can have annoying conversations about appropriate health policy.
+■ E.g., if we don't define what it means for someone to "get sick", we can have annoying conversations about appropriate health policy.

-This rings especially true when we try to deal with "intuitive" things like "risk".
+This seems to be especially important when we discuss "intuitive" things like "risk".

 Your task: understand the definitions in this course.
 They are precise.